 Walled in!
 The inner German border is a computer animation produced by Deutsche Welle and the Berlin Wall Foundation to mark the 20th anniversary of the wall’s fall.

-The short movie describes in details the fortifications and the way that the border between East and West Germany was set up and it’s an excellent resource for those who want to know more about it.
+The short movie describes the fortifications and how the border between East and West Germany was set up, and it’s an excellent resource for those who want to know more about it.

-Walled in! – The inner German border is a fantastic documentary that shows how the Berlin Wall worked and explains, in an easy to understand way, how the German border used to be like from 1961 to 1989.
+Walled in! – The inner German border is a fantastic documentary that shows how the Berlin Wall worked and explains, in an easy to understand way, how the German border used to be from 1961 to 1989.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.

 If you are not a fan of the platform, you also can join us on our Facebook group or our Twitter and Instagram.

 We usually post all the lovely images we see and do there, together with curating the best links of all World Wide Web.
 No joke!

 Subscribe to our newsletter for discounts in hotels and photo gear, freebies and much more.